ucsb-cs48/w19/_lectures/lect14.md

 <s>If there are more teams than time available for presentations, only the names drawn (i.e. the ones that actually present) will get the extra credit.</s>

-* Presentations are 10 minutes each on day 1, with 3 minute for questions and 2 minutes for transition.
-* We should be able to fit in five presentations.